Career Support for doctoral students

 Career seminars and workshops

 All through the year, we organize career related events, seminars and workshops.
-You can see which events we have planned for the current semester in our own calendar, and find upcoming events by us and others in the general career calendar below it.
+You can see which events we have planned for the current semester in our own calendar, and find upcoming events by us and others in the general career calendar.
+Another way to stay updated about career-related events is to sign up for our monthly career newsletter and follow us on Instagram.
 If you have suggestions of topics you would want us to cover that are not currently offered, feel free to contact us and ask, maybe we can organize something.

 The KI library (KIB), regularly organizes seminars and workshops related to performing literature research or writing for halftime or defense, which are announced in the KIB calendar.